 All directors are expected to allocate sufficient time to their role on the Board in order to discharge their responsibilities effectively.
 Non-executive directors must confirm they are able to devote sufficient time to meet the expectations of the role as part of their appointment process and at least annually.
-The Board is satisfied that each non-executive director is able to devote sufficient time to perform their functions and responsibilities effectively, even in periods of particularly increased activity.
+Each year, the Group NomCo reviews the Board members' time commitments and this year it confirmed that it was happy the Board members were able to devote enough time to their roles, even in busier periods.